Kurento/kurento-room/kurento-room-doc/src/site/sphinx/websocket_api_room_server.rst

 Provides a custom envelope for requests not directly implemented by the Room server.
 The default server implementation of handling this call is to throw a RuntimeException.
-There is one implementation of this request, and it’s used by the demo application to toggle the hat filter overlay.
+There is one implementation of this request, and it's used by the demo application to toggle the hat filter overlay.

 - **Method**: customRequest